NadunGG/read-to-win-pub/README.md

 ```
 3. Open Command Line Terminal inside the Root of the Project
   >  ex: `PS E:\read-to-win-pub>`
-5. First Execute, execute `npm install` to install the dependencies
+5. First, execute `npm install` to install the dependencies
-6. Then, execute `npm run dev` to run the server on local port `5000`.
+6. Then, execute `npm run dev` to start the server on local port `5000`.

 ## Setting Up Dummy Data
 1. After setting up above, you can move onto importing the data collections provided in `/dummy_data` dir